String theory in twistor space and minimal tension holography: Discussion

-We have also gone some way to show that the more exotic constraints arising in the hybrid formalism may owe their origins to a formulation of the theory which has a, probably twisted, form of ${\cal N}=2$ worldsheet supersymmetry.
+We have gone some way towards showing that the more exotic constraints arising in the hybrid formalism may owe their origins to a formulation of the theory which has a, probably twisted, form of ${\cal N}=2$ worldsheet supersymmetry.
 Such a suggestion has been made before \cite{Gaberdiel:2021jrv,Gaberdiel:2021qbb} but the novelty here is two-fold.
 Firstly, the existence of an ${\cal N}=2$ string was shown to be motivated by the partial breaking of global supersymmetry arising from imposing the $GL(1)$, ${\cal C}=0$ constraint.
-Secondly, by a consideration of the very general properties such a formulation is expected to have, it was shown that an additional physical constraint - the ${\cal Q}$ constraint - needs to be applied.
+Secondly, by a consideration of the very general properties such a formulation is expected to have (namely the form of its PCOs) it was shown that an additional physical constraint --- the ${\cal Q}$ constraint --- needs to be applied, that is not present in traditional twistor string constructions \cite{Berkovits:2004hg}.
 It would clearly be desirable to have a concrete construction of the conjectured ${\cal N}=2$ theory.
-Using the superembedding formalism of \cite{Sorokin:1988nj,Sorokin:1988jor,Bandos:1995zw,Sorokin:1999jx}, we anticipate that such a construction is tractable.

-Finally, the bulk incidence relations were used to explore the bulk structure of the theory.
-It is intriguing that, by relaxing some constraints, one can recover off-shell information that seems to directly probe the bulk spacetime.
+The physical states of the theory were studied in the final two sections. \S\ref{sec:unflowed} was somewhat tangential to the main focus of the paper, filling in a gap in the literature by demonstrating that the unflowed, $w=0$ sector of the theory decouples as one would hope.
+Meanwhile, in \S\ref{sec:bulk_VO}, we recast the usual $w\geq 1$ ground state vertex operators in terms of the twistor variables and our novel incidence relations were used to explore the bulk structure of the theory in \S\ref{sec:bulk_physics}, through an integral transform from minitwistor space to spacetime.
+It is intriguing that, by relaxing a constraint on the value of $U - \tilde{U}$, one can recover off-shell information that seems to directly probe the bulk spacetime.
 It would be interesting to develop these ideas further and to see if any light can be thrown on the problem of bulk reconstruction in $AdS_3$.
-An obvious, though challenging, approach would be the construction of a string field theory in the bulk.